UrbsLab/STREAMLINE/README.md

     * Notes: Requires Anaconda3, Python3, and several other minor Python package installations
     * Disadvantages: (1) Experience with command-line recommended (2) access to a computing cluster required

 Parallelized runs of STREAMLINE were set up to run on a Linux-based computing cluster.
-See https://github.com/UrbsLab/I2C2-Documentation for a description of the computing cluster for which this functionality was designed).
+See https://github.com/UrbsLab/I2C2-Documentation for a description of the computing cluster for which this functionality was originally designed).
 We have not yet tested parallelized STREAMLINE on other compute clusters or within cloud computing resources such as Microsoft Azure, Amazon Web Services, or Google Cloud.
 We aim to provide support for doing so in the future.
 In the meantime we welcome help in testing and extending this pipeline for computing resources such as these.
 We expect only minor tweaks to the 'Main' scripts to be required to do so.

 ## Implementation
 STREAMLINE is coded in Python 3 relying heavily on pandas and scikit-learn as well as a variety of other python packages.

 ## Disclaimer
 We make no claim that this is the best or only viable way to assemble an ML analysis pipeline for a given classification problem, nor that the included ML modeling algorithms will yield the best performance.
 We intend many expansions/improvements to this pipeline in the future.
-We welcome feedback and suggestions for improvement.
+We welcome feedback, suggestions, and contributions for improvement.

 ***
 # Installation and Use
 In this section we first provide use instructions for users with little to no coding experience (i.e. on Google Colaboratory), followed by more typical instructions for all other users.
 All users would still benefit from reviewing this entire section to understand how STREAMLINE is assembled into different phases and the pipeline run parameters available for each.

 ## View Pipeline and Output Before Running [Optional]
-* To quickly pre-view the pipeline (pre-run on [included demonstration datasets](#Included Demonstration Data) without any installation whatsoever, open the following link:
+* To quickly pre-view the pipeline (pre-run on [included demonstration datasets](# Included Demonstration Data) without any installation whatsoever, open the following link:

 https://colab.research.google.com/github/UrbsLab/STREAMLINE/blob/main/STREAMLINE-Notebook.ipynb

-    * Note, that with this link, you can only view the pre-run STREAMLINE Jupyter Notebook and will not be able to run or permanently edit the code.
+Note, that with this link, you can only view the pre-run STREAMLINE Jupyter Notebook and will not be able to run or permanently edit the code.
 This is an easy way to get a feel for what the pipeline is and does.

 * To quickly pre-view the folder of output files generated when running STREAMLINE on the demonstration data, open the following link:

 https://drive.google.com/drive/folders/1obAwo9NgkwnVdfIE1PPXNu9LYsTxiH37?usp=sharing

 ## STREAMLINE Use Mode 1: Google Colaboratory [Almost Anyone]
 This is the easiest but most limited way to run STREAMLINE.
 These instructions are geared towards those with little to no computing experience.
-All other users skip to the next [section](#STREAMLINE Use Mode 2: Jupyter Notebook [Basic Experience]).
+All other users skip to the next [section](# STREAMLINE Use Mode 2: Jupyter Notebook [Basic Experience]).
     *To learn more about Google Colaboratory prior to setup please visit the following link: https://research.google.com/colaboratory/

 ### Set Up Your First Run